 Several recent contributions have derived analytical conditions under which the central bank can avoid a self-fulfilling sovereign debt crisis.
 Extreme central bank intervention, generating extraordinary inflation, would surely avoid a sovereign debt crisis.
-But the cost would be excessive, making such actions not credible.
-To address the credibility of such policies, we have adopted a dynamic model with many realistic elements that allow for an attempt of quantitative assessment.
+In order to have a better quantitative assessment of what a successful intervention would require, we have adopted a dynamic model with many realistic elements.
 We introduced a New Keynesian model with nominal rigidities in which monetary policy has realistic effects on output and inflation.
 We introduced long-term bonds in a slow-moving debt crises model and calibrated the debt maturity to what is observed in many industrialized countries.
-Overall our conclusion is that, in most cases, the ability of the central bank to avert self-fulfilling crises is limited.
-Unless debt is close to the bottom of an interval where multiple equilibria occur, monetary policy leads to very high inflation for a sustained period of time.
+Overall our conclusion is that, unless debt is close to the bottom of the interval where multiple equilibria occur, monetary policy leads to very high inflation for a sustained period of time.